benbuck/MirrorEffect/README.md

 # MirrorEffect
-Mirror plugin for Paint.Net, mirror along diagonal from bottom-left to top-right
+Mirror is a plugin for Paint.net that mirrors the image along the diagonal from bottom-left to top-right.

+Copyright &copy; 2020 Benbuck Nason